-Rank1 – Allows any friendlies w/in 6″ (or in a base contact combat formation) to take Initiative Stat tests off of the Commanders Initiative Stat instead of their own if they so choose.
-This does not affect Initiative Score in anyway.
+Rank1 – Allows any friendlies w/in 6″ (or in a base contact combat formation) to take Resolve Stat tests off of the Commanders Resolve Stat instead of their own if they so choose.
+This does not include Resolve tests taken to prevent Focus loss.

 Rank2 – Whenever the Commander elects to act last (“going to the bottom of queue”), he/she may assign up to 1 Initiative Score per level (with a maximum equal to their own Initiative Stat) split among their allies, thereby effecting the turn order of all combatants.

 Rank3 – While Commander is conscious all friendlies (including self) w/in 6” gain +50% resistance to any power or effect that would cause them to move against their own free will (i.e. fear, taunt, etc…)

 Rank4 – The party may make a free movement and/or non-combat action before the battle begins.
 If the party is surprised then may only move at half speed or take a non-combat action (in lieu of moving), if enemy commanders are present then roll off.